Six Best Renovations to Add Value to Your Home

 4. Improving the Kitchen

-If you ever waxed nostalgic about how your home used to smell of mom’s cooking on a cold fall day, you know the value of a cozy and well-equipped kitchen.
-By default, kitchens have become the places we gather to make meals, to teach our children to cook, and a place for homework.
-And of course, if you truly love to cook, you probably also love to open up your kitchen to friends for dinner parties and coffee.
+If you ever waxed nostalgic about how your home smelled of mom’s cooking on a cold fall day, you know the value of a cozy and well-equipped kitchen.
+By default, kitchens have become the places we gather to make meals, teach our children to cook, and a place for homework.
+And, of course, if you truly love to cook, you probably also love to open up your kitchen to friends for dinner parties and coffee.

-One of the ways to make the most of this renovation is to give a closed-off space an overhaul.
+One of the ways to make the most of this renovation is to overhaul the closed-off space.
 These spacious floor plans make an all-in-one space of the den or living room and the kitchen.
 This renovation also makes sense if you’ve already added a deck off the den or the kitchen.
-This provides you with a way to expand even more and to create an outdoor living room without much extra effort.
+This provides you with a way to expand even more and create an outdoor living room without much extra effort.

 5. Adding to Your Curb Appeal

-Did you know the simple act of replacing your front door not only adds to your home’s curb appeal, it also increases the amount you can sell the house for?
+Did you know the simple act of replacing your front door not only adds to your home’s curb appeal but also increases the amount you can sell the house for?
 Invest in a steel front door and watch your investment get a return of almost 130%!

 This not only makes your home safer, chances are you’ll improve your home’s energy efficiency by making this simple improvement.
 Best of all, this is one of the least expensive renovations around!